 In the Cotner lab, we’re all about promoting opportunities for everybody to learn biology.
-To that end, we focus on bioliteracy from a range of perspectives, including STEM equity, active learning, teaching assistant (TA) training, and course-based research experiences (CUREs).
+To that end, we focus on bioliteracy from a range of perspectives, including STEM equity, active learning, teaching assistant (TA) training, and course-based research experiences (CREs).

-Our current burning questions are:
+Some of our current burning questions are:

 - What factors are barriers to achieving equity in STEM education and practice?